JohnSnowLabs/spark-nlp-workshop/platforms/emr-airgapped/README.md

 📎 [Model Download Helpers – Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/Certification_Trainings/Healthcare/34.Model_Download_Helpers.ipynb)

-Once downloaded, upload the models to an **S3 bucket located within your VPC** so they can be accessed in your air-gapped environment.
+Once downloaded, upload the unzipped models to an **S3 bucket located within your VPC** so they can be accessed in your air-gapped environment.

 ![Model Upload](image-7.png)

 #### 11 - License Type

-Ensure that you are using the **air-gapped license type**, which is specifically designed for offline environments.
+Ensure that you are using the **airgap license type**, which is specifically designed for offline environments.

 ---